 Blueprint for Safety

 The Blueprint for Safety, originally developed and implemented in Saint Paul, MN, is a prototype that can be used by any community hoping to link its criminal justice agencies together in a coherent, philosophically sound domestic violence intervention model.
-Praxis provides technical assistance to communities interested in adapting The Blueprint in their jurisdiction(s), with funds from the Office on Violence Against Women (OVW) and/or individual programs.
+Praxis can provide consultation to communities interested in adapting The Blueprint in their jurisdiction(s).

 Building Legal Capacity to Combat Domestic Violence and Sexual Assault Against Immigrants